webplatform/docs/html/elements/fieldset/index.md

 |Notes====Remarks===
 This element is useful for grouping elements in a form and for distinctively marking text in a document.
 The '''FIELDSET''' element has the same behavior as a window frame.
 Because window frames do not have scroll bars, assigning the [[css/properties/overflow|'''overflow''']] property a value of '''scroll''' will render it as if the value were '''hidden'''.

-[mailto:wsddocfb@microsoft.com?subject{{=}}Documentation%20feedback [ie_htmlref\ie]:%20fieldset element {{!}} fieldSet object%20 RELEASE:%20(7/24/2012)&amp;body{{=}}%0A%0APRIVACY STATEMENT%0A%0AThe doc team uses your feedback to improve the documentation.
-We don't use your email address for any other purpose.
-We'll remove your email address from our system after the issue that you are reporting is resolved.
-While we are working to resolve this issue, we may send you an email message to request more info about your feedback.
-After the issue is addressed, we may send you an email message to let you know that your feedback has been addressed.%0A%0AFor more info about Microsoft's privacy policy, see http://privacy.microsoft.com/en-us/default.aspx.
-Send comments about this topic to Microsoft]
 Build date: 7/24/2012
 |Import_Notes====Standards information===
 *[http://go.microsoft.com/fwlink/p/?linkid{{=}}196991 Document Object Model (DOM) Level 2 HTML Specification], Section 1.6.5